VictoriousKnight/SpoofCheck/README.md

 Python Script to check if your domain is Vulnerable to Spoofing or not.

-\nBefore running the script, make sure you have installed the "dnspython" package.
+Before running the script, make sure you have installed the "dnspython" package.

-\nTo install dnspyhton on your system:
+To install dnspyhton on your system:
 `pip install dnspython`

 # How to run:
 To run against one domain:
 `python3 SpoofCheck.py -d yourdomain.com `
-\n

 To run against multiple domains stored in a file:
 `python3 SpoofCheck.py -f domainfile.txt`